To see what normal blood and urine values are, go here

-Diabetes, Pancreatitis, hypothyroidism, cushing's disease, failure to eat/starvation, and corticosteroid medications and kidney disease (nephrotic syndrome) can all, occasionally, cause lipemic blood serum.
+Diabetes, Pancreatitis, hypothyroidism, Cushing's disease, failure to eat/starvation, corticosteroid medications and kidney disease (nephrotic syndrome) can all, occasionally, cause lipemic blood serum.

 Your pet's lipemia index (lipemia) can also increase in late pregnancy. early milk production (lactation) or when depopovera is given to cats.

 More rarely, genetic tendency to high blood fats (familial hyperlipidemias and hypertriglyceridemias ,particularly in miniature schnauzers, Brittany Spaniels and beagles) have been responsible for lipemic blood samples.